Session 30

 That's two long lists.
 You can be proud!

-Boom is a limited language, but we can now use it to play with numbers and solve simple number problems.
+Huey is a limited language, but we can now use it to play with colors.

 Are we done?
-For the semester, yes, but Boom could be much more.
+For the semester, yes, but Huey could be much more.
 The programmer in me really wants to take the next steps.
 What would happen if we:

-Now that Boom supports local variables in an environment, adding functions to the language is especially tempting...
+Now that Huey supports local variables in an environment, adding functions to the language is especially tempting...

-Walk through the steps for adding functions to the language.
+Walk through ideas for adding functions to the language.

 Our REPL would fast become... a full-fledged interpreter!
-And Boom would fast becoming a real language.
+And Huey would fast become a real language.

 You've implemented most of it, and you know how to implement the rest.
 We've come a long way in fifteen weeks.